 So that’s how much we spent traveling in Europe for two months!
-Everyone’s travel budgets will be different, but this will give you a good starting point for a long trip in Europe.
-If you prefer more luxurious hotels or budget hostel dorms, you’ll need to make adjustments when planning out your budget and saving for your own trip.
+Everyone’s trip budget will be different, but this will give you a good starting point for how much money you need to travel Europe.
+If you prefer more luxurious hotels or budget hostel dorms, you’ll need to make adjustments when planning your trip budget and saving for your own trip.
 In the coming weeks I will break these down by city and country so you can get a better idea of what it would cost to spend a week or two in some of these areas for vacation.

 - How Much We Spent Traveling in the Netherlands

 - How Much We Spent Traveling in Belgium